Renny1999/dactyl-manuform/README.md

           that it will have the default behavior, which will allow the key to be registered multiple times when held down

+- [ ] because I used a hacky way to disable default behavior for non-HRM keys when LCtrl is activated by HRM, using my layer toggle key does not work any more when LCtrl was activated using HRM.

 - [x] The code right now will remove all the modifiers when it detects a finger roll.
 This behavior is not alway desirable such as in the following case:
     * a finger roll involving a modifier key while `LCtrl` is held down.